rickfay/ALBW-Randomizer-Tracker/README.md

     - Logic Updates:
       - Ravio's Shop is open by default
       - Shady Guy Trigger is triggered by default
-      - Portals to Lorule are open by default
+      - Cracks to Lorule are open by default
       - Bombs are no longer required to collect Maiamai
         - New Logic added for cases when you do not have Bombs
       - Lorule Blacksmith now requires Hyrule Blacksmith check cleared first